NickelGhost/Zektyn/GRAMMAR.md

 * Su = Wet
 * Suh = Dry

-Verbs are universal, and made past by -ed suffix.
-Future is defined by "vi" (will) before the verb.
+Verbs are universal.
+Future is defined by "vi" (will), and past by "vas" (was) before the verb.

 * I will speak = Mi vi zek
 * I speak = Mi zek
-* I spoke = Mi zeked
+* I spoke = Mi vas zek

 Plural (for everything) is just the word with -s suffix.